Offline use¶

 - At the courthouse — open JuryBinder normally.
 No internet required.

-- After court — if you're approaching the 30-day check-in, JuryBinder will refresh your token automatically the next time you're connected.
+- After court — if you're approaching the 30-day check-in, JuryBinder refreshes your token automatically the next time you're connected.

-If your session token has expired and you cannot reach the server, you'll see a notice at the top of the welcome screen.
-You can still open and work in any existing case file — you simply cannot create a new case until connectivity is restored.
+If your session token has expired and you can't reach the server, you'll see a notice at the top of the welcome screen.
+You can still open and work in any existing case file — you just can't create a new case until connectivity is restored.

 Saving work offline¶

-JuryBinder auto-saves your work to the browser's private local storage (OPFS) as you go.
+JuryBinder auto-saves your work to the browser's private local storage (OPFS) every two seconds.
 If your browser tab closes unexpectedly, your work is recoverable from this local copy the next time you open JuryBinder.

-To save a copy to your device's file system:
+To save a permanent copy to your device's file system:

-- Desktop (Chrome/Edge): Click Save — JuryBinder writes directly to the
+- Desktop (Chrome or Edge): Select Save — JuryBinder writes directly to the

-.jbinderfile on disk - iPad (Safari): Click Export — JuryBinder writes the file to your Files app or iCloud Drive
+.jbinderfile on disk. - iPad (Safari): Select Export — JuryBinder writes the file to your Files app or iCloud Drive.

-Don't rely on the browser's local storage as your only backup
+Don't rely on browser storage as your only backup

-Local storage can be cleared by the browser, especially on iOS if storage is low.
+Local storage can be cleared by the browser, especially on iOS when device storage is low.
 Always export your .jbinder file to your device's file system after significant work sessions.
-Treat the local storage copy as a crash-recovery buffer, not your primary file.
+Treat the local storage copy as a crash-recovery buffer, not your primary backup.